 Rail Operations: No change.
 Construction Impacts: This concept will be difficult to construct while maintaining rail and road traffic.
 Ecological Effects: No change.
 Community Effects: This concept may improve traffic flow and access between Jimmy Durante Blvd., Camino Del Mar, and Beach Colony.
 Reduces the overall right of way impacts relative to the original North Portal location.
 Maintainability: No change.
 Resiliency / Reliability: Sag profile in tunnel makes the tracks more reliant on floodwalls.
-Schedule: It is anticipated that the schedule would be comparable to Alignment Alternatives B & C. Draft, Confidential Deliberative Gov. (ode, §§ 7920-7931 Exempt SANDA
+Schedule: It is anticipated that the schedule would be comparable to Alignment Alternatives B & C. Dran, Connuential Deliberative Gov. C SANDA